LAFS.3.W.1.1Archived Standard

 An Energetic Place to Live:

-Sunny Land Developing is about to develop a new community in Florida.
+In this Model-Eliciting Activity (MEA), Sunny Land Developing is about to develop a new community in Florida.
 Students are needed to make suggestions for the company's choice of energy to integrate into the new homes.
 In this activity, students will review how people use electricity in their daily lives and learn about the differences between renewable and nonrenewable energy resources.
 Students will also be introduced to sound energy and how it is measured.

 Dining Dilemma!:

-The students will compare different nutritional content of chicken nuggets from many restaurants.
-They will factor in the calories, the total fat, saturated fat, and sodium levels in the nuggets to rank the nuggets from healthiest to least healthy.
+In this Model Eliciting Activity, MEA, students will compare different nutritional content of chicken nuggets from many restaurants presented in bar graphs.
+They will factor in the calories, total fat, and sodium information about the nuggets to create a procedure for ranking the nuggets from healthiest to least healthy.

 Dream Skates:

-A student engineering team is asked by a wheel manufacturer to investigate and develop a plan to select the best model of roller blades.
+In this Model-Eliciting Activity (MEA), a student engineering team is asked by a wheel manufacturer to investigate and develop a plan to select the best model of roller blades.

 Having a Field Day: